wbw520/concrete-concept/README.md

 ## Usage

 #### Data Set
-1. Prepare the json file through Labeling box
+1. Prepare the json file through Labeling box and set it under data/ direction.
-2. run data/download_imgs.py (download images and corresponding masks)
+2. run data/download_imgs.py (download images and corresponding masks).
-3. run data/generate_dataset.py (crop and generate patches for training and evaluation)
+3. run data/generate_dataset.py (crop and generate patches for training and evaluation).

 #### Training and Visualization
 (1) Pre-training the backbones